wpregliasco/Conference-Clock/README.md

 Clock countsdown up to zero, where remains blinking.
 You can stop in that state and with a new click, reset the count to the inicial value, ready for a new beginning.

-With the default values, countdown begins with bright numbers, but when remains 20 minutes numbres change to light red, and when remains 5 minutes numbers change each second between red and magenta.
+With the default values, countdown begins with bright numbers, but when remains 20 minutes numbers change to light red, and when remains 5 minutes numbers change each second between red and magenta.

 ## Time values